 The Bible is a sharp, double-edged sword—able to pierce the heart.
 However, when Bible verses are applied in the wrong context, it’s like trying to fight with the butt of the weapon instead of the blade.
 Misused Bible verses are just not effective.

 Over my years in ministry and as an ongoing student of the Bible, I’ve come across many biblical misquotes, misunderstandings and flat-out misuses.

 However, if I’m honest, many of these have come from my own lips.
 I confess: I’ve been guilty of abusing passages, ignoring context and, even at times, stretching the meaning for my own teaching needs, but I’m seeking to reform my loose ways in favor of something much more beneficial—the original interpretation.

-Here are the top five Scriptures, in my opinion, that get misused in the church today—with a brief description of the original context.
+Here are the top five misused Bible verses, in my opinion, that get misapplied in the church today—with a brief description of the original context.

 I invite you to comment on each one or to provide additional passages you think should appear in the top five.
 Also, just to be clear, I don’t think referencing these passages in a slightly different context is a biblical felony—if it was, I’d probably be doing hard time—but it’s always good to know the heart of the original meaning.

 Misused Bible Verse #1.
 I Can Do All Things

 I can do all this through him who gives me strength. — Philippians 4:13 (NIV)